SuperOfficeDocs/superoffice-docs/docs/en/marketing/forms/learn/define-form-actions.md

 * **Automatically process all submissions.
 Create new contact if no match found**: All form submissions are processed automatically.
 There will no notifications of submitted forms.

 * **Manually if submitter is unknown.
 Automatically if submitter is known**: If the email address submitted in the form matches an email address in SuperOffice, the form submission is processed automatically.
 Otherwise, it must be processed manually.
-You will receive a notification ![icon][img11].
+You will receive a notification.

-* **Manually for all submissions**: You will receive a notification ![icon][img11] for each submitted form.
+* **Manually for all submissions**: You will receive a notification for each submitted form.

+![icon][img11]
 [How to process form submissions manually][6].

 ## What should happen when the form is processed?